ThomasvanAalten/astroproject/README.md

 Every fourth image in the dataset is scanned for streaks.
 Where a streak is found, the adjacent three images on either side are also scanned (the streak needs to be found in multiple images to be used).
+An image number in which the streak was observed, along with the time of observation, x and y centre, RA and Dec centre and angular velocity (in terms of arcsec/s) at that time and a thumbnail are saved in the workspace/results/streaks folder.